Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### The Attack

-As soon as Silver disappeared, the captain, who had been closely watching him, turned towards the interior of the house and found not a man of us at his post but Gray.
-It was the first time we had ever seen him angry.
+<p class="first">As soon as Silver disappeared, the captain, who had been closely watching him, turned towards the interior of the house and found not a man of us at his post but Gray.
+It was the first time we had ever seen him angry.</p>

 "Quarters!" he roared.
 And then, as we all slunk back to our places, "Gray," he said, "I'll put your name in the log; you've stood by your duty like a seaman.
 Mr. Trelawney, I'm surprised at you, sir.
 Doctor, I thought you had worn the king's coat!
 If that was how you served at Fontenoy, sir, you'd have been better in your berth."